Let me tell you a story about a bar…

 Then school started in mid-september.

-The then-manager and I got somehow engaged a couple of days before he stopped working there, and I resigned in the end of February to do an important internship in my field of studies.
+The then-manager (yes, Simone) asked me to marry him a couple of days before he stopped working there, and I resigned in the end of February to do an important internship in my field of studies.